Drassodes is a genus of the ground spider family, with 162 species and one subspecies, according to the May 2019 records.

 The small, oval eggs remain within a thick-walled sac guarded by the females until they hatch.

-Though an accurate description of the spiderlings remains unrecorded, like most other juveniles, they too get on their own within a month from hatching.
+Though an accurate description of the spiderlings remains unrecorded, like most other juveniles, they too get on their own within a month of hatching.

 They do not make a web before capturing their prey.
 Instead, these spiders hunt down insects, and in the process, they might use some silk to entangle them.